stefanneuhaus/dependencycheck-central-mysql-docker/README.md

 ### Analysis Clients

 All kinds of analysis clients are supported: Gradle, Maven, Ant, Jenkins, CLI.
 Apply the following changes to your build file:
-- add buildscript dependency for `com.mysql:mysql-connector-j:8.2.0`
+- add buildscript dependency for `com.mysql:mysql-connector-j`
 - disable database updates triggered by your project: `autoUpdate = false`
 - add database connection parameters: `data { ... }`